What are the Neurofibromatoses?

-Each type of neurofibromatosis is caused by a unique, separate genetic change (mutation).
-Children who have one type of neurofibromatosis are not at increased risk of getting another type.
+Each of these disorders is caused by a unique, separate genetic change (mutation).
+People who have one type of neurofibromatosis or schwannomatosis are not at increased risk of getting another type.

 Neurofibromatosis 1